tidalcycles/konnakol-gsoc/HOW_TO_USE.md

 * **genComp** : This takes a list of UIComp, and converts each list into equivalent phrases, and joins them into one single datatype of the king [Comp].
 * **concatPhGp** : This takes a composition and joing any two "Composition" dataypes into one, so that one may be able to call getRepresentation.
 * **findString** : This is just a helper function which allows us to check for a substring within a string.
-* **compValidator**: This is a function which takes a User Input of numbers, along with the jati and the thala, and then first generates the composition using genComp and the concatPhGp functions.
+* **compValidator** : This is a function which takes a User Input of numbers, along with the jati and the thala, and then first generates the composition using genComp and the concatPhGp functions.
 Then, if there is no error in the composition it displays the composition.
+* **groupPhs** : This method simplifies a Korvai to the maximum extent - a sequence of phrases and gaps, which can then be analysed.
+* **getNums** : This function converts a simplified korvai from groupPhs to just numbers.
+Phrases, gaps and breaks are represented using just numbers.
+* **validateKorvai** :  This function is used to validate a korvai entered as a list of JustNums.
+This function first gets the numerical representation of the functions using groupPhs and getNums, and then checks whether the output is a valid Korvai.